saltysylvi/saltysylvi.github.io/source/blog/escaping-backticks.md

 "So what I typed to get _+``↕10_ was _``+````↕10``_."
 ```

-For illustrative purposes, I've replace the outer backticks with underscores.
+For illustrative purposes, I've replaced the outer backticks with underscores.
 There's the first statement of the block down.

 Now we just need to filter out one of each pair of inner backticks.